 Source: https://pixabay.com/en/lawn-care-lawn-maintenance-643563/

-2 – Aerate your lawn
+2 – Aerate Your Lawn Soil

-3 – Add fertilizer (organic if possible)
+3 – Add Fertilizer (Use Organic if Possible)

 Depending on the species or type of grass you have on your lawn, you will need to apply a suitable fertilizer to provide your lawn with adequate nutrition to jump-start grass growth in spring.
 A good recommendation is to use an organic plant food or just a light inorganic fertilizer.
 Fertilize your lawn such that you are finished just before the hotter months arrive.

-4 – Create a lawn watering plan
+4 – Create a Lawn Watering Plan

-5 – Mow the lawn appropriately
+5 – Mow the Lawn Appropriately and Deal With Weeds

-Experts recommend that you mow your lawn a little bit higher (3 inches or higher) after winter to ensure they remain green.Take time to tune-up your string trimmer and lawn mower.
+Experts recommend that you mow your lawn a little bit higher (3 inches or higher) after winter to ensure they remain green.
+Take time to tune-up your string trimmer and lawn mower.
 Maintain higher mow heights will also help maintain the lawn healthy even if it fails to receive enough water.
+Weed control is best achieved by pulling weeds when they are small and remain on top of the lawn care.
+Follow these easy tips from Fertilizer for Less – your yard and lawn will remain green, healthy all year round.

 RELATED: Best Weed Eater Reviews